 Recently returned from a Canadian tour of his ★★★★★ Fringe hit show The Ballad Of Frank Allen which took out the coveted Just For Laughs (Best Comedy) Award at the 2017 Montreal Fringe.

-A regular on the Canadian Fringe circuit, his most recent work includes a Canadian Tour of his award-winning plays TRAMPOLINE and The Ballad Of Frank Allen, Greg Fleet’s multi-award winning THIS IS NOT A LOVE SONG and Richard O’Brien’s The Rocky Horror Show (as Brad Majors).
-He also gained critical acclaim for his portrayal of iconic Sex Pistols front-man Johnny Rotten in the award winning Canadian play Vicious Circles.
+A regular on the Canadian Fringe circuit, his most recent work includes a Canadian Tour of his award-winning plays TRAMPOLINE and The Ballad Of Frank Allen.
+He also appeared in the multi-award winning Frankie’s, Greg Fleet’s THIS IS NOT A LOVE SONG and Richard O’Brien’s The Rocky Horror Show (as Brad Majors).
+He gained critical acclaim for his portrayal of iconic Sex Pistols front-man Johnny Rotten in the award winning Canadian play Vicious Circles.
 He was also a cast member of LA Troupe Sound & Fury for their 2015 and 2017 Australian Fringe Tours.